 Under the Management of Health and Safety at Work Regulations 1999 the School will monitor the health and safety management structure and performance.
-To help this process, the Governors and Headmaster will, through designated staff, ensure that all reasonable inspection facilities and information are provided on request to officers of the Health and Safety Executive (HSE), Trade Union health and safety representatives and any other external inspectorate bodies.
+To help this process, the Governors and Head will, through designated staff, ensure that all reasonable inspection facilities and information are provided on request to officers of the Health and Safety Executive (HSE), Trade Union health and safety representatives and any other external inspectorate bodies.

-Departmental audits will be undertaken by the Health, Safety & Compliance Manager, with the assistance of the Heads of Department and other designated staff.
+Departmental audits will be undertaken by the Group Health, Safety & Compliance Manager, with the assistance of the Heads of Department and other designated staff.
 All actions and outcomes will be discussed with the Director of Operations & Estates.
-This information will be made available to the Governors and the Headmaster through the Health and Safety Committee, or on request.
+This information will be made available to the Governors and the Head through the Health and Safety Committee, or on request.

-Periodical 'snap' checks will be undertaken by the Headmaster to identify the current position of the School and to raise awareness if further action needs to be taken.
+The Head will undertake periodical 'snap' checks to identify the current position of the School and to raise awareness if further action needs to be taken.